 On May 9, attorney Craig Schexnaider filed a notice with the district court stating Burke and Guedry’s intent to file a writ of certiorari appealing the Fifth Circuit denial of a rehearing to the U.S. Supreme Court.
 On May 13, Judge Clark cancelled the trial date pending the resolution of the writ to the high court.
 On October 7, the nation’s highest court denied the officers’ writ, sending the case back to Clark’s court.

 Testimony in the trial began on January 30, 2014, more than six years after the original incident.
 On February 1, the five-man, four-woman jury found that Guedry did not violate Newman’s rights but that Burke did.
 They awarded Newman just over $40,000 in compensatory and punitive damages.
-Burke is appealing the ruling.
+Burke appealed the ruling.

 Find links to full coverage of the criminal and civil cases here.